Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Density on with generic rank 0

 It is possible to prove it in a totally different way.
 Note that the construction of the multisection in \cite{BulthuisVanLuijk} fails to work, because of the difficulty of finding a torsion point on the fibres of the surface.
-A work in progress of Rosa Winter and the first author gives the following:
+However, Rosa Winter and the first author \cite{DW} construct the following multisection.